Bi-Lipschitz embedding metric triangles in the plane: Examples

 \subsection{Tripods}

 As we have seen, tripods play a key role in the proof of \Cref{thm:embedding}.
 The class of tripods represents the ``thinnest'' possible metric triangles.
 We verify the natural expectation that the embedding $F$ from the previous section is distortion minimizing for this class of triangles.
+Note in this case that $d(x,\widehat{I}_j) = 0$ for all $x \in I_j$ ($j = 1,2,3$), and so $F(x) = \bar{x}$ for all points $x$.

 \begin{prop} Let $T$ be a tripod that is non-degenerate, meaning that $p_i>0$ for all $i \in \{1,2,3\}$.
 Then $\lip(T,\mathbb{R}^2) = 2/\sqrt{3}$, and this is obtained by the tripodal embedding. \end{prop} \begin{proof} We show that the tripodal embedding $F$ has distortion $2/\sqrt{3}$.
 If $x,y \in T_i$ for the same $i \in \{1,2,3\}$, then the tripodal embedding satisfies $\|F(x) - F(y)\| = d(x,y)$.
 Next, assume that $x \in T_i$ and $y \in T_j$ for some $i \neq j$.
 Assume that $i=1$ and $j=2$.
 Let $s = d(x,o)$ and $t = d(y,o)$.
 Then